Habtwolde/alx-higher_level_programming/0x08-python-more_classes/README.md

-# More Classes and Objects
+# 0x08-python-more_classes: More Classes and Objects
-Project done during **Full Stack Software Engineering studies** at **Holberton School**.
-It aims to learn about object oriented programming (OOP), Data Abstraction, Data Encapsulation, instances and classes attributes in **Python**.

 ## Technologies
 * Python Scripts are written with Python 3.4.3